How to help Syrian refugees

 Thank you for your compassionate response to the plight of refugees fleeing war and persecution in Syria and other countries in crisis—and especially for your interest in joining with the International Rescue Committee to assist them.
 Here's how to help Syrian refugees and other families uprooted by conflict:

 Donate to an organization that helps Syrian refugees

-The International Rescue Committee is providing humanitarian aid to millions of people displaced by years of brutal conflict in Syria.
-The IRC is the only aid group helping Syrians trapped by violence inside their country and helping Syrian refugees in Europe, the Middle East, and the United States.
+The International Rescue Committee is providing humanitarian aid to millions of people displaced by seven years of brutal conflict in Syria.
+The IRC is the only aid group helping Syrians trapped by violence inside their country and helping Syrian refugees in Europe, the Middle East and the United States.

 You may be able to double — or even triple — the impact of your generous donation with a matching gift from your company.
 Many companies already match employee contributions to charitable organizations.
 See if your employer will join you in supporting the IRC and refugees.